Italian Language & Culture

 Just imagine all the fun you’ll have!

-- Picnic at the 17th-century Villa Pamphili, Rome’s largest city park, and play soccer on its open and vast green areas.
-Then, visit the Museo di Napoleone.
+- Picnic at the 17th-century Villa Borghese, one of Rome’s largest parks, and play soccer on its open and vast green areas.

 - Practice the steps of traditional tarantella, a fun, folkloric Italian dance that originated in the Middle Ages.